bacpop/biomics_website/content/homepage/more_info.md

 We hope to offer a number of partial or full bursaries for early career researchers with accepted abstracts.
 This will be available during abstract submission, with more details to follow in June.

+#### Code of conduct
+Our code of conduct is the same as SMBE's, which can be found here: https://www.smbe.org/smbe/ABOUT/CodeofConduct.aspx